knpuniversity/blog/drupaler-learn-symfony.rst

 Yay, objects!
 Interfaces!
 Flexibility!

 Objects are everywhere in Symfony and Drupal (and again, in almost every PHP library these days).
-Use Symfony for a day and you'll be *way* ahead on this.
+Use Symfony for a day to get *way* ahead on this.

 5) The Container
 ~~~~~~~~~~~~~~~~